madpiano/2019-432/slides/class16/README.md

 ## Minute Paper Feedback is available at http://bit.ly/432-2019-minute15-results

-## Questions I intend to answer very soon
+## Questions I intend to answer very soon (see [README 17](https://github.com/THOMASELOVE/2019-432/edit/master/slides/class17/README.md) for progress)

 1. How can we make predictions effectively after multiple imputation?
 2. Can we estimate odds ratios (and confidence intervals for those CIs) using `lrm` for a one-unit change in a quantitative predictor, along with the default (25th percentile, 75th percentile) comparison?